biojs/edu/series/101/00_headstart.md

 -------------------------

 {% alert warn %}
 You need to install `npm` before you can start to rock.
-See <a href="02_getting_started.html"> the getting started guide </a> for more info.
+See <a href="20_getting_started.html"> the getting started guide </a> for more info.
 {% endalert %}

 How does the LEGO-System of BioJS works?
-We recommend you to use a unix terminal and a text editor!
+We recommend you to use a Unix terminal and a text editor!

 2) Your first easy BioJS Component